wLotherington/dijkstras-trip/README.md

 * Filter airports on map once the starting point it selected to only show reachable airports.
 * Improve flight path by allowing flights to go over the pacific.
 * Add game feature where the user can race the algorithm at different levels of difficulty.
+* Only show the biggest cluster of airports.
+All of the "orphan" airports and tiny 2/3 airport clusters is annoying
+* Have all connections be bi-directional or figure out a way to show direction in the link.